Bookmark with: What are these?

 If the crisis has hit you so much that a bankruptcy is inevitable, then you need to start planning how to handle it as early as possible to protect your personal belongings and what capital you may have left, so as to avoid that the bailiff (huissier) confiscates it.
 One way out is to donate capital and belongings to your children.
 You can give each child more than €150,000 over a six-year period (or once, if you prefer) without any tax being due.
 In case of belongings, you need to estimate their resale value.
 You can use the second hand goods sites for that.
 To make the donation (don manuel) legally binding, you must file a 2735 form at your local tax office (the form is available on www.impots.gouv.fr).
 Beware that if you do this less than six months before a bankruptcy, the donation may be considered void, as it would be seen as a deliberate attempt to avoid paying your debts.
 Hence the importance of early planning.

 If you are running a business, then the liquidation judiciaire is the definitive closure of the business and liquidation of assets to pay debts.
-Both your personal and professional belongings are at risk, unless the business has its own legal identity with limited responsibility.
-Your personal debts are taken into account as well as your professional debts.
-Should you want to continue the business under a receivership, the redressement judiciaire may give you up to ten years to pay back debts without interest or penalties.
+Both your personal and professional belongings are at risk, unless the business has its own legal identity with limited responsibility or you are self-employed and have chosen the new EIRL status (Entrepreneur Individuel à Responsabilité Limitée).
+Otherwise, your personal debts are taken into account as well as your professional debts.
+Should you want to continue the business under a receivership, the redressement judiciaire may give you up to ten years to pay back debts without interest or penalties, but the various legal fees are high.
 Again, personal debts are covered too.
 Both of these procedures are mutually recognised in other EU/EEA countries, so debts in these countries are taken into account too, and you cannot be separately pursued for debts in these countries.

 If you are not running a business, the procedure to use is the procédure de surendettement filed at the local branch of the Banque de France.
 The result may be either up to ten years to pay back debts or a liquidation of your assets to pay debts.